Mose Chhal Kiye Jaaye

 Mose Chhal Kiye Jaaye is an Indian romance thriller television serial produced by Sumeet Mittal and Shashi Mittal under Shashi Sumeet Productions and stars Vidhi Pandya and Vijayendra Kumeria.
-The show premiered between 7 February 2022 to 5 August 2022 on Sony Entertainment Television and digitally streams on SonyLIV.
+The show premiered between 7 February 2022 to 5 August 2022 on Sony TV and digitally streams on SonyLIV.

 Premise

 It is the story of a girl named Saumya who dreams of becoming a writer and wants to work even after marriage.
 But her marriage is fixed with Armaan Oberoi, a famous TV producer who promises her to make a career but the reality hits different.

 Plot

 The show revolves around the story of a young passionate aspiring writer – Saumya Verma, who hails from a small city with big dream.
 Dreams to one day pen down stories for the ever-evolving Television industry but later Saumya marries Armaan Oberoi, a famous TV Producer who pretends himself a supporter of Women Empowerment but in reality he was against of it.
 After marrying Saumya, Armaan makes her emotional and makes her do all his work and deceives her, but Saumya does not stop, once her story is selected for a TV show, knowing that Armaan gets irritated and makes her emotional again, the author of his story himself.
-Later on, there was a dispute between the two on this matter, on which Armaan tried to raise his hand on Saumya, after which Saumya stopped his hand and started leaving the house, when Armaan's mother Sushma fell from the ladder, due to which Saumya couldn't leave.
+Later on, there was a dispute between the two on this matter, on which Armaan tried to raise his hand on Saumya, after which Saumya stopped his hand and started leaving the Oberoi house, when Armaan's mother Sushma fell from the ladder, due to which Saumya couldn't leave.
 After few days, Saumya becomes pregnant and Armaan apologizes to her and makes her happy again.
-But Prisha, Saumya's maternal cousin who wanted to marry Armaan but couldn't because of Saumya, once again tries to get Armaan for which she meets Armaan everyday on the pretext of a job in Armaan's company and tries to lure him to her side.
-Saumya gets betrayed by Armaan and Prisha.
-Later she gives birth to twins, Jashan and Jahaan, but Armaan takes them away and forbids Soumya from seeing them.
+But Preesha, Saumya's maternal cousin who wanted to marry Armaan but couldn't because of Saumya, once again tries to get Armaan for which she meets Armaan everyday on the pretext of a job in Armaan's company and tries to lure him to her side.
+Saumya gets betrayed by Armaan and Preesha.
+Later she gives birth to twins, Jashn and Jahan, but Armaan takes them away and forbids Saumya from seeing them.
 Through various methods, she is able to give her milk for the kids.
-Armaan and Soumya fight a custody battle where Armaan and his father forge Soumya's medical reports, stating she is harmful to the kids.
-The custody is given to Armaan and Soumya is sent to a mental health centre and cannot meet her kids until she's better.
+Armaan and Saumya fight a custody battle where Armaan and his father, Dr. Harshvardhan Oberoi forge Saumya's medical reports, stating she is harmful to the kids.
+The custody is given to Armaan and Saumya is sent to a mental health centre and cannot meet her kids until she's better.